 The Skit Guys gently remind us that God is our peace.
-Our culture offers a million different methods on achieving inner peace, but there is only one true source of peace.
+Our culture offers a million different methods for achieving inner peace, but there is only one true source of peace.
 During the hustle and bustle of the Advent season, even those of us who are deeply rooted in our relationship with Christ may have trouble maintaining that Peace that can only come from God.
 Who except God can give you peace?

 It is evident in the way we speak to one another that our lives lack peace.
 More often than not, when I ask someone how they are doing after Mass, the reply is “busy”.
 I noticed myself saying it as well.
 Busy.
 It’s almost as if we have become proud of our busyness.
-The more busy we are, the more important we must be.
-Our value has been determined by the amount of things we do, small groups we lead, service projects we organize, and committees we chair.
+The busier we are, the more important we must be.
+Our value has been determined by the number of things we do, small groups we lead, service projects we organize, and committees we chair.